Spencer Steer Preview, Player Props: Reds vs. Blue Jays

-On Saturday, Spencer Steer (.250 batting average in his past 10 games, with four doubles, a home run, three walks and four RBI) and the Cincinnati Reds face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
-First pitch is at 6:40 PM ET.
+The Cincinnati Reds, including Spencer Steer (batting .237 in his past 10 games, with four doubles, a home run, three walks and four RBI), battle starter Hyun-Jin Ryu and the Toronto Blue Jays at Great American Ball Park, Sunday at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Blue Jays.
+In his previous game he had a hitless performance (0-for-4) against the Blue Jays.

 Spencer Steer Game Info & Props vs. the Blue Jays